-The mission of the Bachelor of Science degree program in Chemistry is to provide to the industry and the public qualified and highly trained graduates capable of entering local and state employment/institutions of higher learning, as well as teaching chemistry at the high school level.
+The mission of the Bachelor of Science degree program in Chemistry is to provide to the industry and the public a pool of qualified and highly trained graduates capable of entering local and state employment/institutions of higher learning, as well as teaching chemistry at the high school level.
 In addition, the program will provide instruction for other majors.